vishk23/moses/Reports/Data Analytics/Lakehouse_v1/docs/project-notes.md

 Starting property ...
 2025-08-28 16:32:40 | INFO | BATCH COMPLETE | Total: 1 | Successful: 0 | Failed: 1 | Batch Runtime: 15.08 minutes
 2025-08-28 16:32:40 | INFO | === REPORT RUNNER SESSION END ===

+# 2025-09-07
+Noticed that fields are being weird when converted directly from oracle DB to parquet.
+An example is my bronze table.
+I noticed looking at my noteintrate field on wh_acctcommon

+TODO:
+- [ ] Fix datatypes in DeltaTables
+    - noteintrate and certain other fields come out weird without running through a numeric test or something.
+I think they are objects by default
+    - vishnu might already have solution to this

+Or we can just handle.
+Might be better pattern to read in as is, no manipulations.
+From there, when building silver and gold tables, we transform and get them ready for use.
+Data cleaning stage.